2015 Environmental Awards Launched

 Launched today, the Shetland Amenity Trust is looking for nominations for the Shetland Environmental Awards.
-Any environmental project completed during 2013 is eligible and the Trust would encourage those who have undertaken these projects, or anyone who knows of a worthy project, to apply.
+Any environmental project is eligible and the Trust would encourage those who have undertaken these projects, or anyone who knows of a worthy project, to apply.

-Originally launched in 1989, this is the 25th year of the awards, which aim to acknowledge projects that demonstrate sustainability, innovation and best practice in the conservation and enhancement of Shetland's Environment.
+This is the 27th year of the awards, which aim to acknowledge projects that demonstrate sustainability, innovation and best practice in the conservation and enhancement of Shetland’s Environment.

-Brian Gregson, chair of the Shetland Environment Group which judges the awards, said: "Now in its 25th Year, the Environmental Awards have celebrated an incredible range of projects since its inception.
-Awards have been presented to an array of organisations, including private business, community groups, schools, youth projects, individuals and larger organisations.
-We hope this milestone year will attract a bumper crop of applications and look forward to seeing the innovative and outstanding projects which are nominated."
+Brian Gregson, chair of the Shetland Environment Group which judges the awards, said: “The Shetland Environmental Awards have celebrated an incredible range of projects undertaken by an array of organisations, including private business, community groups, schools, youth projects, individuals and larger organisations.”

 Mr Gregson, added: “The group always looks forward to receiving the award applications as they give a real sense of the impressive range of environmental projects undertaken in the isles.